-A year-long seminar in 2011-2012, with a capstone conference slated for March of 2013, the Center's Sawyer Seminar--"Biopolitics: Life in Past and Present"--examines the limitations and promise of biopolitics as an interpretive framework, integrating the contributions of philosophers, anthropologists, literary critics, historians, sociologists, and biological scientists.
-The seminar meetings are open to graduate students and faculty at UW-Madison, as well as visiting scholars by invitation.
+A two-year-long seminar in 2011-2013, with a capstone conference held in May of 2013, the Center's Sawyer Seminar--"Biopolitics: Life in Past and Present"--examined the limitations and promise of biopolitics as an interpretive framework, integrating the contributions of philosophers, anthropologists, literary critics, historians, sociologists, and biological scientists.
+The seminar meetings were open to graduate students and faculty at UW-Madison, as well as visiting scholars by invitation.

 Designed to enhance the quality of humanities research at UW-Madison and to promote sustained collaboration and dialogue across disciplinary lines, the Center for the Humanities and Institute for Research in the Humanities (with major support from the Dean of the College of Letters and Science) inaugurated Faculty Development Seminars in the Humanities in the spring of 2007.
 Over the years, seminars have examined a variety of topics, including migration and diaspora, justice in higher education, and digital humanities.